royalapplications/docs/src/products/scripting/objects/connections/royalrdsconnection.md

 Type: `bool`, Default Value: `false`
 If set to true, the full retina resolution is used, otherwise the display will be scale up.
 Applies only to Royal TSX on macOS.
 ## Gateway
+### GatewayAccessToken
+Type: `string`, Default Value: `Empty String`
+The access token passed to a Remote Desktop Gateway Pluggable Authentication and Authorization (PAA) plugin.
+The value is stored encrypted in the document.
 ### GatewayCredentialID
 Type: `Guid`, Default Value: `Guid.Empty`
 Assign a credential object as gateway server credential by specifying the credential object's GUID.